Optimal Kinematic Synthesis and Prototype Development of Knee Exoskeleton: Prototype Development

-After assembling all the components shown in figure \ref{hr}, the C based code has been written in Arduino IDE.
-This code is uploaded to the Arduino which drives the motor driver and further the exoskeleton as shown in figure \ref{sts_exo}.
-The exoskeleton wear by subject in figure \ref{sts_exo} is working at 5mm/s stroke velocity.
-There is no support except exoskeleton has been taken by subject.
-The forces generated by the actuation of actuator pushes the subject upward.
-Furthermore, this prototype has been used to validate the graphical simulation as shown previously in figure \ref{fig12}.
-The angle measured at given stroke length (252mm) as shown in figure \ref{valid} and the angle achieved during Graphical simulation by providing same stroke length (252mm) comes similar which verify our previous simulation and analysis.
+After assembling all the components shown in Fig \ref{hr}, the C language based code is written in Arduino IDE.
+This code is uploaded to the Arduino which drives the motor driver and further the exoskeleton as shown in Fig \ref{proto}.
+The exoskeleton worn by the subject in Fig \ref{proto} operates at a stroke velocity of $5 \;mm/s $.
+The subject receives no external support other than the exoskeleton itself.
+The upward motion is facilitated solely by the forces generated through actuator actuation.
+Furthermore, this prototype has been used to validate the graphical simulation as shown in Fig \ref{graphical sim} .
+The angle achieved by the LAKE in both the graphical simulation and the physical prototype is found to be equal at the given stroke length, as shown in the Fig \ref{valid}.